World Wide Web Consortium

 The World Wide Web Consortium (W3C) is the main international standards organization for the World Wide Web.
 Founded in 1994 by Tim Berners-Lee, the consortium is made up of member organizations that maintain full-time staff working together in the development of technical standards for the World Wide Web.
-As of May 2025, W3C has 350 members.
+As of March 2026, W3C has 331 members.
 The organization has been led by CEO Seth Dobbs since October 2023.
 W3C also engages in education and outreach, develops software and serves as an open forum for discussion about the Web.

 History

 The World Wide Web Consortium (W3C) was founded in 1994 by Tim Berners-Lee after he left the European Organization for Nuclear Research (CERN) in October 1994.
 It was founded at the Massachusetts Institute of Technology (MIT) Laboratory for Computer Science with support from the European Commission, and the Defense Advanced Research Projects Agency, which had pioneered the ARPANET, the most direct predecessor to the modern Internet.
 It was located in Technology Square until 2004, when it moved, with the MIT Computer Science and Artificial Intelligence Laboratory, to the Stata Center.

 The organization tries to foster compatibility and agreement among industry members in the adoption of new standards defined by the W3C.
 Incompatible versions of HTML are offered by different vendors, causing inconsistency in how web pages are displayed.
 The consortium tries to get all those vendors to implement a set of core principles and components that are chosen by the consortium.

 It was originally intended that CERN host the European branch of W3C; however, CERN wished to focus on particle physics, not information technology.
 In April 1995, the French Institute for Research in Computer Science and Automation became the European host of W3C, with Keio University Research Institute at SFC becoming the Asian host in September 1996.
 Starting in 1997, W3C created regional offices around the world.
 As of September 2009, it had eighteen World Offices covering Australia, the Benelux countries (Belgium, Netherlands and Luxembourg), Brazil, China, Finland, Germany, Austria, Greece, Hong Kong, Hungary, India, Israel, Italy, South Korea, Morocco, South Africa, Spain, Sweden, and, as of 2016, the United Kingdom and Ireland.

+In 2010, Jeffrey M. Jaffe was named CEO of W3C.
+He continued in that position until 2022.

 In October 2012, W3C convened a community of major web players and publishers to establish a MediaWiki wiki that seeks to document open web standards called the WebPlatform and WebPlatform Docs.

 In January 2013, Beihang University became the Chinese host.

 In 2022 the W3C WebFonts Working Group won an Emmy Award from the National Academy of Television Arts and Sciences for standardizing font technology for custom downloadable fonts and typography for web and TV devices.

 On 1 January 2023, it reformed as a public-interest 501(c)(3) non-profit organization.
 In October 2023, Seth Dobbs was named as the organization's chief executive officer.